readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

 image_credit: <span>Image created with <a href="https://chatgpt.com/" title="advertising that knows what you think, billboards, future in an art sketch or watercolor style">ChatGPT</a></span>

-Digital marketing is all about generating conversions, getting website visitors to take a specific action on their site.
-Along with metrics like an ad's click-through rate (CTR), the conversion rate, the rate at which site visitors take that specific action, is one of the most important metrics in digital advertising.
+Historically, we've dissuaded advertisers from linking to ebooks and webinars, especially gated ones, because they tend to have a lower click-through rate (CTR) and advertisers have told us they don't convert as well.
+While CTOs and marketers may read ebooks at a higher rate, developers and individual contributors, who make up the bulk of our ad network don't seem to like them as much.

-The action that an advertiser wants somebody to take varies from signing up for a free trial, reading a blog, or filling out a lead generation form.
+Ad landing pages vary by the type of conversion the marketer is looking for whether signing up for a free trial, putting in a credit card or filling out a lead form for a resource like a webinar.
 The ad itself primes visitors on what to expect on the landing page, with terms like "start free", "free ebook", "learn more", or "sign up".

-Historically, we've dissuaded advertisers from linking to ebooks and webinars, especially gated ones, because they tend to have a lower CTR and advertisers have told us they don't convert as well.
-While CTOs and marketers may read ebooks at a higher rate, developers and individual contributors, who make up the bulk of our ad network don't seem to like them as much.
-In the rest of this post, we aim to back up our guidance with hard data from our own ad network.
+In the rest of this post, we aim to back up our guidance with hard data from our own ad network on what types of ad conversions work best for developers.

 ## Types of ad conversions